Techwiz-Laraib/READ-ME/README.md

 # Hi there!
 Welcome !👋
-I'm Laraib Ishtiaq, a software developer with over 2 years of experience in web applications. but 6 years of experience in IT.
+I'm Laraib Ishtiaq, a software developer with over 1 year of experience in web applications.
 I'm truly passionate about writing neat, efficient code that gives users a great experience.
 I'm always in search of new challenges, challenges are my strength.

 ## Skills 🚀
 <h4>👨‍💻 Programming and Markup Languages</h4>